ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2025/postgresql-mtls-SAN.md

   alt: "Postgresql mtls SAN subject alternative names design"
   hidden: false
 ---
 Mutual TLS (mTLS) for PostgreSQL provides strong, passwordless authentication and encryption.
 The most common cause of failed secure connections in real deployments is incorrect Subject Alternative Name (SAN) handling and trust configuration on the client side.
-This post explains how to set up SANs correctly, how hostname verification really works, and how to align PostgreSQL with enterprise PKI practices—using [this repository](https://github.com/ozkanpakdil/docker-sandbox/tree/main/postgres-cluster)’s cluster as a concrete example.
+This post explains how to set up SANs correctly, how hostname verification really works, and how to align PostgreSQL with enterprise PKI practices-using [this repository](https://github.com/ozkanpakdil/docker-sandbox/tree/main/postgres-cluster)’s cluster as a concrete example.

 ## Why SAN Matters More Than CN

-Modern TLS stacks validate the server’s identity against the SAN extension on the server certificate—not the Common Name (CN).
+Modern TLS stacks validate the server’s identity against the SAN extension on the server certificate-not the Common Name (CN).
 When a PostgreSQL client connects to a host name (or IP), it will check:
 - Is the certificate chain valid up to a trusted root (or intermediate) CA?
 - Does the requested host (e.g., postgres-node1.local or 127.0.0.1) appear in the certificate’s SAN entries?
 Use `sslmode=verify-full` to enforce this.

-If the host you dial is not listed in SAN (as DNS or IP entry), hostname verification fails and the connection is rejected—even if the CN looks right.
+If the host you dial is not listed in SAN (as DNS or IP entry), hostname verification fails and the connection is rejected-even if the CN looks right.

 PostgreSQL follows RFC 6125 for hostname verification, but with some backward compatibility exceptions.
 The host name is matched against the certificate's Subject Alternative Name (SAN) attributes first.
 If no SAN of type `dNSName` is present, PostgreSQL falls back to checking the Common Name attribute.
 For IP addresses, PostgreSQL matches against both `iPAddress` SANs and `dNSName` SANs for backward compatibility.